ISNS

 MISSION STATEMENT

 ACTIVITIES: ISNS will host an annual workshop typically featuring two or three invited speakers and two or three papers selected via blind review by the Executive Committee from among those submitted to an annual Call for Papers.
-Workshop attendance and participation will be by invitation, to facilitate small group discussion.
-Anyone, whether an invited participant or not, may submit in response to the Call for Papers.
-Papers will be circulated to participants in advance of presentation, and speakers will have a half hour for presentation, with the remainder of each two-hour session devoted to discussion.
+In inviting speakers, the Committee will give some priority consideration to authors who have previously submitted to Calls for Papers.
+Workshop attendance and participation will be limited by invitation, to facilitate small group discussion.
+However, anyone (whether an invited participant or not) may submit work in response to the Call for Papers.
+Papers will be circulated to participants in advance of presentation, and speakers will have no more than 10–15 minutes for presentation, so that the remainder of each session may be devoted to discussion; sessions last up to two hours.

-Venues will rotate, initially among institutions represented on the Executive Committee.
-Speakers and invited participants will generally be responsible for their lodging and travel costs, but we will make every effort to provide assistance with these costs to graduate students or faculty without tenure-stream positions whose papers are accepted for presentation.
+Venues will rotate, typically alternating sides of the Atlantic each year.
+Speakers and invited participants will generally be responsible for their lodging and travel costs.
+Some years, the host institution may be able to offer financial assistance with travel and lodging costs for those whose papers are accepted via the Call for Papers.
 The hosting institution will provide presentation venues and some level of catering (such as meals) during the conference, and will provide logistical and travel information to speakers and participants and will attempt to arrange for discounted rates at local hotels.

 EXECUTIVE COMMITTEE: